victorabarros/nsq-service-self-driven/article/README.md

 mkdir pyreader
 ```

-The library makes ower life much easier, these few lines are enough to read the messages.
+The library makes our life much easier, these few lines are enough to read the messages.
 Write the `pyreader/app.py`.

 ```py